mafifafm/pxt-microbit/docs/device/usb/windows-chrome.md

 1. Connect your @boardname@ to your computer with a USB cable (use an A-Male to Micro USB cable)
 2. Click **Download** and download the `.hex` file
-3. Copy the `.hex` file from your computer onto the micro:bit drive
+3. Copy the `.hex` file from your computer onto the Ragga drive

-### Step 1: Connect your micro:bit to your computer
+### Step 1: Connect your Ragga to your computer

-First, connect the micro:bit:
+First, connect the Ragga:

-1. Connect the small end of the USB cable to the micro USB port on your micro:bit.
+1. Connect the small end of the USB cable to the micro USB port on your Ragga.

 2. Connect the other end of the USB cable to a USB port on your computer.

-Your computer should recognise your micro:bit as a new drive.
+Your computer should recognise your Ragga as a new drive.
 On computers running Windows, `MICROBIT` appears as a drive under Devices and drives.
 On a Mac it appears as a new drive under Devices.